 Taipei City, the nation's sophisticated capital, is the ultimate showcase.
 It's a place full of contrast.
-It's got quiet parks encircled by hectic streets and traditional markets right next to the trendiest boutiques.
-It's old enough so you can feel its past, modern enough to get Wi-Fi coverage all over the city.
+It's got quiet parks encircled by hectic streets as well as open traditional markets that line up alleys next to modern malls.
+Here, you'll find some of the most beautiful temples in Asia, a world-class museum, classical Chinese architecture, hiking trails, hot-springs, and so much more!

 Visit Top Attractions